maulanaady/AquaTech-User-Activity-Analysis/README.md

 ### Terraform (for activating Cloud Storage and BigQuery services)
 +	Install Terraform on your machine/VM.
 +	Change directory to the **gcp_terraform** folder.
-+	In the *variables.tf* file, update the Terraform variables for project, region, and location according to your preferences.
++	At *variables.tf* file, update the Terraform variables for project, region, and location according to your preferences.
     <details>
       <summary>variables</summary>